Can I Wash My Cat with Just Water? Everything You Need to Know!

 What Do You Need to Give Your Cat a Bath?

 Before filling up the tub and getting your cat in the water, you will want to ensure that you have everything you need to give your cat a proper bath.
-There are few things worse than getting your cat wet only to realize that you don’t have what you need to bathe it.
+There are few things worse than getting your cat wet only to realize that you don’t have what you need to bathe them.

 - Feline shampoo